jyn514/flower/README.md

 ```
 note that this is exactly the same syntax as before, we just have a `page` local variable available to us now. see the API reference for a full list of locals injected by flower.

-if you want to change which template is used for a single file, add `template = my-template.html.clj` to the frontmatter, with the filename relative to the `lib` dir.
+if you want to change which template is used for a single page, add `template = my-template.html.clj` to the frontmatter, with the filename relative to the `lib` dir.

 <!--